mabdallah2001/YumAR-AugmentedRealityApp/backend/README.md

 ### `/admin`

 You can navigate to http://127.0.0.1:8000/admin on your browser to access the administration page.
 Here you can view and edit the current database.
 You will need to login with your superuser account.
 To make an account run the below in the terminal:

     python manage.py createsuperuser

+### `/api/v1/`

+This is the API root of all endpoints.

 ---